 The procedures for student appeal of semester grades contain the presumption that student grades are the responsibility of the course instructor.
 As a matter of academic principle, the process of appeal remains in the hands of the teaching faculty.
 Except for the actions specified in Section 5 below, members of the Administration shall not influence the outcome of the grade appeal process.

-An instructor who has pieces of student work in his or her possession shall retain those pieces of student work until they can no longer be relevant to a grade appeal.
+An instructor who has pieces of student work in their possession shall retain those pieces of student work until they can no longer be relevant to a grade appeal.

-- To initiate the appeal of a semester grade, a student must submit a written appeal to the instructor no later than ten (10) business days after the beginning of the following semester.
-The instructor shall notify the student of the outcome of his or her review of the grade no later than five (5) business days following receipt of the written appeal.
+- To initiate the appeal of a semester grade, a student must submit a written appeal to the instructor no later than 10 business days after the beginning of the following semester.
+The instructor shall notify the student of the outcome of their review of the grade no later than 5 business days following receipt of the written appeal.

-- If the student wishes to contest the instructor’s decision in step one, he or she may request a mediated discussion involving the student, the instructor, and the Department Chair.
-To initiate this step in the appeals process, the student must submit a written appeal to the instructor’s Department Chair no later than ten (10) business days following receipt of the instructor’s decision.
+- If the student wishes to contest the instructor’s decision in step one, they may request a mediated discussion involving the student, the instructor, and the Department Chair.
+To initiate this step in the appeals process, the student must submit a written appeal to the instructor’s Department Chair no later than 10 business days following receipt of the instructor’s decision.
 The instructor shall receive a copy of this statement.

 The Chair will attempt to mediate a discussion between the student and the instructor to clarify the matter and suggest possible resolutions.
 If the Chair happens also to be the instructor involved, then the student may request that the Associate Vice President for Academic Affairs: Curriculum and Faculty Development ask another faculty member of the department to receive the student’s appeal.

-- If the student wishes to contest the outcome of the mediated discussion in step two, he or she may request a departmental review.
-To initiate this step in the appeals process, the student must submit a written appeal to the instructor’s Department Chair no later than ten (10) business days after receiving the outcome of the mediated discussion.
+- If the student wishes to contest the outcome of the mediated discussion in step two, they may request a departmental review.
+To initiate this step in the appeals process, the student must submit a written appeal to the instructor’s Department Chair no later than 10 business days after receiving the outcome of the mediated discussion.

 The departmental review committee will receive written statements from both the student and the instructor, as well as copies of any graded work involved.
 In addition, both the student and the instructor (and the student’s academic adviser, if requested) may be present for the duration of the hearing (prior to voting), during which both parties may offer clarifying statements.
 The Department Chair will also be present at the meeting, but will not be involved in the determination of the appeal.
 If, after considering these statements, the committee decides that the grade was not based on prejudicial or capricious evaluation, the Chair (or the Chair’s substitute) will give written notification of this decision to the student and the instructor.